 6. Physician Assistants

 As a physician assistant, you’ll work alongside doctors, surgeons, and other healthcare workers.
-Their main responsibility is to assist physicians to perform their duties, including educating patients, assessing patients’ progress, taking and evaluating patients’ medical history, among others.
+Their main responsibility is to assist physicians to perform their duties, including educating patients, assessing patients’ progress, and taking and evaluating patients’ medical history, among others.
 Employment in this industry is expected to grow by 31 percent, generating about 155,000 jobs over the next 10 years.

 7. Speech-Language Pathologist